Team-Neptune/Korral-Interactions/README.md

 # Korral Interactions
-This is the webserver that runs the interactions in the [Team Neptune Discord server](https://discord.gg/Qs5c68dAEG).
+This was the webserver that ran the interactions in the [Team Neptune Discord server](https://discord.gg/Qs5c68dAEG).

+## Project Archived
+This project has been merged into [Team-Neptune/Korral-JS](https://github.com/Team-Neptune/Korral-JS).
+This repo has been archived and will no longer receive updates.